manbehindthemadness/expandex/README.md

 # Expandex

 Expandex is a Python library designed to find images similar to a given source image.
-It utilizes online image searches, feature extraction, and image deduplication to retrieve images that closely resemble the input image.
+It utilizes online image searches, feature extraction, and image deduplication to retrieve unique and usable images.

 ## Installation